Schroeder, William (1927–2012)

 28. Collection of newspaper clippings and documents related to the Manitoba Mennonite Centennial, marking 100 years since Mennonite settlement began in Manitoba in 1874. -- 1974.

-29. Correspondence and meeting minutes of the Committee struck to plan the Centennial celebrations of the Winkler Mennonite Brethren Church, established in 1888. -- 1983–1988.
+29. Correspondence and meeting minutes of the Committee struck to plan the Centennial celebrations of the Winkler Mennonite Brethren Church, a church established in 1888. -- 1983–1988.

 34. Translation by Hilda (Enns) Schroeder (1928–2019) of her mother's memoirs, Gertrude (Fransen) Enns (1899–1976). -- 1965, 1974.

-35. Speedwell Mennonite Brethren Church (Saskatchewan) papers, including copies of the Ens family immigration papers, homestead plot map, and translations of congregational meeting minutes and church register (1926–1948) by Bill Schroeder. -- 2003.
+35. Speedwell Mennonite Brethren Church (Saskatchewan) papers, including copies of the Enns family immigration papers, homestead plot map, and translations of congregational meeting minutes and church register (1926–1948) by William Schroeder. -- 2003.